bragg-gh/bragg-gh/README.md

 ## Danny Bragg
-University of Illinois, Chicago
+University of Illinois, Chicago.
 office:
 email:

+# Papers:

 <!--
 **bragg-gh/bragg-gh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.